Benefits of Outdoor Play

 Cognitive benefits of outdoor play:

 The cognitive benefits of outdoor play activities help to develop healthy learning and behavior patterns throughout a child’s life.
-For example, due partly to the fresh air that children breathe when they play outside, the outdoor time has been linked with improved reading comprehension, memory skills, and test performance in school-aged children.
+For example, partly due to the fresh air that children breathe when they play outside, outdoor time has been linked with improved reading comprehension, memory skills, and test performance in school-aged children.

 Emotional Benefits of Outdoor Play:

-why is outdoor play better than indoor play:
+Why is outdoor play better than indoor play:

 Play in the natural environment: